xtremind/spotipi-eink-v3/README.md

 * spotipi-eink-display.service
 * spotipi-eink-buttons.service (only for Pimoroni displays)

-This services run as the user with you used to execute setup.sh.
+These services run as the user you used to execute setup.sh.

 You control the services via systemctl **start, stop, status** *(services-name)*.
 Example get the status of *spotipi-eink-display.service*:
 ```